Compliance laws and requirements can be a headache. But there’s a high price to pay for non-compliance — even if it’s unintentional.

-Also known as the Truth in Lending Act, Regulation Z mandates lenders to clearly disclose all credit terms to consumers.
-This sounds obvious for a conscientious dealer, right?
-The rule isn’t complicated, but it is significant, and it requires due diligence and attention.
+Also known as the Truth in Lending Act, Regulation Z mandates that lenders clearly disclose all credit terms to consumers.
+Sounds obvious, right?
+The rule isn’t complicated, but it still requires due diligence and attention.

 Again, more paperwork — but is it worth a few million dollars?
-A dealer group in Arizona and New Mexico recently filed for bankruptcy after years of court battles following FTC allegations of TILA violations, including failure to inform customers of qualifying limits on offers and failure to disclose required terms in advertisements.
-Ultimately, the dealer’s lenders were seeking nearly $30 million in damages, and the FTC proposed a $1.3 million settlement.
+A dealer group in Arizona and New Mexico recently filed for bankruptcy after years of court battles following FTC allegations of Truth In Lending violations.
+Allegations included failure to inform customers of qualifying limits on offers and failure to disclose required terms in advertisements.
+The class-action lawsuit sought nearly $30 million in damages.
+The FTC proposed a $1.3 million settlement.

 Adverse Action & Risk-Based Pricing Notices

-If a dealer offers credit in “materially less favorable terms” (usually higher APR or worse terms than a substantial number of other customers) based on a credit report, a risk-based pricing notice must be sent to the client.
+If a dealer offers credit in “materially less favorable terms” (usually higher APR or worse terms than a substantial number of other customers), then a dealer must send a risk-based pricing notice to the customer.

-While the idea of more paperwork likely doesn’t thrill you, the penalties are nothing to scoff at.
-A recent case — confirming that car dealers qualify as “creditors” under the Equal Credit Opportunity Act and are required to send adverse action notices — ruled that courts can enact damages up to $10,000 to individual consumers and class action suits up to $500,000.
-In addition, the FTC can enforce ECOA violations up to $40,000 per violation.
+The penalties for violating these rules are steep.
+A recent case ruled that courts can enact damages up to $10,000 to individual consumers and class action suits up to $500,000.
+In addition, the FTC can enforce Equal Credit Opportunity Act (ECOA) violations up to $40,000 per violation.

 Lending: Hard vs. Soft Credit Pulls

 A consumer report is defined as any communication of information by a consumer reporting agency regarding credit worthiness.
-Whether you call it a hard or a soft credit pull, you’re using the credit report to determine purchasing and/or financing a vehicle — in other words, that is a consumer report.
+Whether it’s a hard or soft credit pull, you’re using the credit report to determine credit worthiness — in other words, that is a consumer report.

-As such, consumer report regulations apply.
+As such, consumer report regulations apply to soft credit pulls.
 If you deny credit, an adverse action notice must still be sent to the customer.
 The FCRA requires this if the credit decision is “based in whole or in part on any information contained in a consumer report.”
-As tempting as it is to sidestep the extra administrivia, don’t fall into this common compliance gap.
+Don’t fall into this common compliance gap.

 Equal Credit Opportunity Act

 As we’ve noted before, dealers are considered lenders.
-That means that under the Equal Credit Opportunity Act, dealers are prohibited from discrimination when providing credit.
+That means that under the Equal Credit Opportunity Act (ECOA), dealers are prohibited from discrimination when providing credit.

 Of course, we know you wouldn’t purposefully discriminate against a customer.
-However, the law doesn’t differentiate between accidental and intentional discrimination, and you want to make sure you have all your bases covered and your operations in the clear — for your business and your clients.
+However, the law doesn’t differentiate between accidental and intentional discrimination.
+As a business owner, you must make these rules explicit for both employees and customers.

-According to the ECOA, lenders cannot ask about or factor in race, color, religion, sex, age, marital status and/or national origin when considering credit.
-They are also required to inform customers of the credit decision within 30 days and must notify applicants when action is taken on their applications and explain why credit is denied or terms changed.
+According to the ECOA, lenders can’t ask about or factor in race, color, religion, sex, age, marital status and/or national origin when considering credit.
+They are also required to inform customers of the credit decision within 30 days.
+Finally, they must notify applicants when action is taken on their applications and explain why credit is denied or terms changed.

 In short, when making credit decisions, base your analysis on the customer’s creditworthiness alone, and make sure to keep applicants clearly informed.
-For more detailed terms of the ECOA.
+Here are more details on the ECOA.

 TCPA and Text Messaging

-Sending a quick text is something most of us do several times a day without a second thought.
-Yet for businesses, overlooking this simple act could mean fines of up $500 per text.
-Likely not part of your cell plan, right?
+Sending a quick text is something you do several times a day without a second thought.
+Yet for businesses, overlooking this TCPA could mean fines of up $500 per text.
+That’s not part of your cellular plan, right?

 - Get written consent from customers for ALL communication.